uber/cadence/docs/design/2290-cadence-ndc.md

   1. version in the domain belongs to this data center, i.e.
   `(vesion in domain) % (shared version increment) == (this data centers' initial version)`
-  2. the version of this workflow's last event is not less then version in domain, i.e.
+  2. the version of this workflow's last event is equal or less then version in domain, i.e.
   `(last event's version) <= (version in domain)`